dhcgn/GetPerfCountForNagios/README.md

 # Intro

-GetPerfCountForNagios is a small tool, which returns the value of one specified Performance Counter.\r\n The format of the returned value is compatible with Nagios.
+GetPerfCountForNagios is a small tool, which returns the value of one specified Performance Counter.
+The format of the returned value is compatible with Nagios.

 More